Give audiobooks, support local bookstores! Start gifting

 This book is about whether it worked, and what he learnt - and about what those lessons mean, not just for water voles but for all the world's wildlife.
 It is a book for anyone who has watched ripples spread on lazy waters, and wondered what moves beneath.
 Or who has waited in quiet hope for a rustle in the reeds, the munch of a stem, or the patter of unseen paws.

-Dr Tom Moorhouse is a conservation research scientist who has worked for twenty years at the Wildlife Conservation Research Unit, part of Oxford University's Biology Department.
-His work has focussed on the conservation ecology of water voles, the management of signal crayfish, hedgehog conservation and the impacts of wildlife tourism.
-He is the author of Elegy for a River and also award-winning children's fiction.
-He lives with his wife and daughter in Oxford.
+Dr Tom Moorhouse is a conservation research scientist who has worked for twenty years at the Wildlife Conservation Research Unit, part of Oxford University's Zoology Department.
+He completed his DPhil on the conservation ecology of water voles in 2003 at Oxford.
+His work subsequently focused on water vole reintroductions, then the management of signal crayfish and hedgehog conservation.
+More recently he has studied the impacts of wildlife tourism and of global demand for wildlife products.
+Outside of conservation research, Tom is the author of award-winning children's fiction.
+He has also published a number of public engagement pieces based on his own work, including the winner of the 2003 New Scientist New Millennial Science Writing Competition, entitled Reintroducing 'Ratty'.
+He lives with his wife and daughter in Oxford and spends as much time as possible beside water.

-Dr Tom Moorhouse is a conservation research scientist who has worked for twenty years at the Wildlife Conservation Research Unit, part of Oxford University's Biology Department.
-His work has focussed on the conservation ecology of water voles, the management of signal crayfish, hedgehog conservation and the impacts of wildlife tourism.
-He is the author of Elegy for a River and also award-winning children's fiction.
-He lives with his wife and daughter in Oxford.
+Dr Tom Moorhouse is a conservation research scientist who has worked for twenty years at the Wildlife Conservation Research Unit, part of Oxford University's Zoology Department.
+He completed his DPhil on the conservation ecology of water voles in 2003 at Oxford.
+His work subsequently focused on water vole reintroductions, then the management of signal crayfish and hedgehog conservation.
+More recently he has studied the impacts of wildlife tourism and of global demand for wildlife products.
+Outside of conservation research, Tom is the author of award-winning children's fiction.
+He has also published a number of public engagement pieces based on his own work, including the winner of the 2003 New Scientist New Millennial Science Writing Competition, entitled Reintroducing 'Ratty'.
+He lives with his wife and daughter in Oxford and spends as much time as possible beside water.

 Reviews